nantourakis/CarRental-MEAN/README.md

 http://rent-front2.s3-website.us-east-2.amazonaws.com/

-This MEAN Stack App is hosted on Amazon Web Services and is a virtual Car Rental Shop.
+This MEAN Stack App is hosted on Amazon Web Services and is a Virtual Car Rental Shop.

 Angular is used as my front-end framework.
 This app is connected to a NodeJS server that communicates with MongoDB to fetch/save data and to demonstrate CRUD operations.